 All those people don’t know that I am even luckier than they think.
 I’m not kidding.
 If I look at my life, there has been a series of pivotal times when I made a choice that affected the rest of my life.
 My story is extraordinary; it all happened because of one chance encounter.

 Pivotal, in the sense that my choice determined what came next.
-For example: meeting the Hartleys that one particular morning outside.
+For example, I met the Hartleys outside one particular morning.
 I was there because I was on my way to work.
 They were there because they were filming their latest documentary.
-Furthermore, their visit to Galapagos was an afterthought as their primary focus was Peru, the Incas, and Machu Pichu.
+Furthermore, their visit to the Galapagos was an afterthought as their primary focus was Peru, the Incas, and Machu Pichu.
 Ecuador and the Galapagos were a way to spend more time in South America that summer.
-Yet, this encounter, how I reacted to it, and what followed would not have happened any other day or other way.
+Yet, this encounter, how I reacted to it, and what followed would not have happened any other day or in any other way.
 The stars were aligned for me that morning.
-And they are so ingrained in my mind that all I have to do is close my eyes, and I can picture that encounter as if I’m watching the scene in a movie.
+They are so ingrained in my mind that all I have to do is close my eyes, and I can picture that encounter as if I’m watching the scene in a movie.

 I believe our entire lives are like that.
 We are born, grow up, live, and die.
 Every day, our choices determine the path we take through life.
 How we react to them makes the journey great or not.
-I learned that lesson early on in life, guiding me through life.
+I learned that lesson early on in life, and it has guided me through it.
 I have learned to pick my battles and to know what is essential and what is not.
 I have taught this to my children so they can teach their children when the time comes.